bowman2001/perplexdoc/content/doc/basic/quote/index.md

 >
 > A very big box sailed up then whizzed quickly from Japan.
 My faxed joke won a pager in the cable TV quiz show.

-Blockquotes may include additional markup because we need emphasis, inline quotes, links, footnotes, and other inline markup and maybe even lists inside quotations.
+Blockquotes may include additional markup like emphasis, inline quotes, links, footnotes, and other inline markup and maybe even lists.
 The CommonMark specification allows using all elements of Markdown inside of a blockquote.

 **But consider this in practice:** Nested block quotes or tables inside of block quotes?
-They would become an aesthetic nightmare!
 This theme does not support every possibility.
-Feel free to file an issue in the theme repository, if an essential option has no suitable layout.
+Feel free to file an issue in the theme repository, if an important option has no suitable layout.

 ## Hero quote